philc/textmatevim/DEVELOPERS.markdown

     rake build

 The plugin will appear in `build/Debug/TextMateVim.bundle`.
-At this point you could copy or symlink that plugin into your `/Library/Application Support/TextMate/PlugIns` directory and start playing with it.
+At this point you could copy or symlink the plugin into your `/Library/Application Support/TextMate/PlugIns` directory and start playing with it.

-However, the best and fastest way to hack on this plugin is to launch a second "developer" instance of TextMate, so that you don't jack up your primary TextMate environment while working on this plugin.
+However, the best and fastest way to hack on this plugin is to launch a second "developer" instance of TextMate, so that you don't jack up your primary TextMate environment while changing this plugin.

 To create a second developer copy of TextMate, perform these steps: